jakeleyhr/GetVISTA/README.md

   -fasta FASTA_OUTPUT_FILE, --fasta_output_file FASTA_OUTPUT_FILE
                         Output file name for the DNA sequence in FASTA format -anno COORDINATES_OUTPUT_FILE, --coordinates_output_file COORDINATES_OUTPUT_FILE
-                        Output file name for the gene coordinates -all, --all_transcripts
+                        Output file name for the gene coordinates in pipmaker format -all, --all_transcripts
                         Include all transcripts (instead of canonical transcript only) -nocut                Delete annotations not included in sequence